ton1czech/psik/README.md

 </br>

-Features:
+Moves files from your Downloads directory to other general folders depending on the file type. </br>

-- moves files from your Downloads directory to other general folders depending on the file type.
+Support for more than 40 file types.

 ---